gameserverapp/Platform/Documentation/docs/getting_started/security.md

 ---
-title: Platform IPs
+title: Security
-sidebar_position: 2
+sidebar_position: 0
 ---

+## Platform IPs

 Below is a list of IP addresses that GSA may use to communicate with your game server / machine.
 You can whitelist these for extra security.